TechforgoodCAST/cast-tech-standards/docs/development/testing.md

 End to end tests (also known as integration tests) should be used to help validate that complete functionality of a piece of software behaves as we want it to

 + E2e tests allow a more "user centred" perspective (the test is checking what the user should "see" at each point)
++ A great way of thinking about how to write e2e test is to consider how the user will "behave" at each point
++ In this sense the tests should be *"behaviour driven"* (behaviour driven development - BDD)
 + E2e tests can be used as "acceptance tests" for user stories (i.e. they validate that the user can complete a task with our software)